bitloops/bitloops-language/documentation/docs/faqs.md

 # FAQ

 Below you'll find answers to the questions Bitloops gets asked the most.

-These are mostly related to the Bitloops Language.
+The majority of these questions are related to the Bitloops Language.
 If you're unable to find your question/answer here, then please join our [discord community](https://discord.gg/vj8EdZx8gK) and ask one of the Bitloops team members directly - we would be glad to help!

 Alternatively, you may review our [Reference](https://github.com/bitloops/bitloops-language/discussions), [How-to Guides](https://github.com/bitloops/bitloops-language/discussions), [Tutorials](https://github.com/bitloops/bitloops-language/discussions), or search the [GitHub Discussions](https://github.com/bitloops/bitloops-language/discussions) as the answer may be available in one of them.

-We do aim to add more answers here in the near future!
+We aim to add more answers here in the near future!

 ## Frequently Asked Questions